Saddle point preconditioners for weak-constraint 4D-Var: Numerical experiments

 \subsection{Heat equation with Dirichlet boundary conditions}

 The second problem of interest that we consider here is the one-dimensional heat equation on the unit line

-with Dirichlet boundary conditions $u(0,t) = u_0$, $u(1,t) = u_1$ $\forall t$.
+with { homogeneous Dirichlet boundary conditions}.
 We discretise \eqref{eq:heatequation} using the forward Euler method in time and second-order centred differences in space.
 This means we can write the model evolution in matrix form for a single time model step as $\mathbf{u}^{t+\Delta t} = \bfM_{\Delta t} \mathbf{u}^{t}$, where $\bfM_{\Delta t}$ denotes the application of a single model time-step of length $\Delta t$ to the heat equation with Dirichlet boundary conditions; this is given by

-where $r=\frac{\alpha \Delta t}{(\Delta x)^2}$.
-For the numerical experiments presented here we fix $\alpha=1$ and vary spatial and temporal resolutions together.
-Specifically, we set the ratio $r=\frac{\Delta t}{(\Delta x)^2} = 0.4$ for all experiments. {\rev{Further discussion of this model, including computation of the bounds from Section \ref{sec:ApproxLhat}, can be found in the Supplementary Material.}}
+where $r=\frac{\alpha \Delta t}{(\Delta x)^2}$. {The case of non-homogeneous boundary conditions would follow similarly, by applying a source term to the model evolution equation.} For the numerical experiments presented here we fix $\alpha=1$ and vary spatial and temporal resolutions together, setting the ratio $r=\frac{\Delta t}{(\Delta x)^2} = 0.4$ for all experiments.